 BUT … for fat loss to occur, you can’t forget about the number one rule … you have to be in a calorie deficit.

 Meaning you have to be burning more calories than you consume for your body to use stored energy (body fat).

-A good way to do that is by replacing carbs and fat calories with different sources of protein calories.
+A good way to do that is by replacing some of your carb and fat calories with protein calories.
 This will allow you to feel fuller and be less hungry while being in the deficit.

 It’s been shown that a high protein diet actually increases levels of hormones that make you feel full (GLP-1, peptide YYand cholecystokinin) while reducing your levels of the hunger hormone ghrelin.

 This makes it easier to eat less because you simply won’t have as many cravings or desires for high-carb and high-fat foods that are not on your nutrition plan.

 Well, the current Recommended Daily Allowance (RDA) for protein is 0.8 g/kg (0.36 g/lb).